IBM/pixiedust-facebook-analysis/README.md

 After data is enriched with Watson APIs, there are several different types of ways to analyze it.
 The Data Science Experience (DSX) provides a robust, yet flexible method of exploring the unstructured, enriched Facebook content.

-This journey provides mock Facebook data, a notebook, and comes with 3 pre-built visualizations to jump start you with uncovering hidden insights.
+This journey provides mock Facebook data, a notebook, and comes with several pre-built visualizations to jump start you with uncovering hidden insights.

 When the reader has completed this journey, they will understand how to: